Bobby Brown (third baseman): Post-playing career

 Brown practiced cardiology in the Dallas–Fort Worth area until May 1974, when he took a leave of absence to serve as an interim president of the AL Texas Rangers – then returned to medicine following the season.
 In 1984, he succeeded Lee MacPhail as AL president and held the post for a decade.
 Gene Budig succeeded him.
-In 1992 and 1993, Brown presented the World Series Trophy (on both occasions to the Toronto Blue Jays), as at the time the office of Commissioner of Baseball was officially vacant, with Bud Selig exercising the powers of the Commissioner as Chairman of the Executive Council.
+In 1992 and 1993, Brown presented the World Series Trophy (on both occasions to the Toronto Blue Jays), as at the time the office of Commissioner of Baseball was officially vacant, with Bud Selig exercising the powers of the commissioner as chairman of the executive council.
 The presidencies of both the American League and the National League were eliminated in 2000, and their duties were absorbed by the office of the Commissioner.

 Personal life

 A decorated veteran of two wars, a noted baseball player who served on five championship teams (only playing in four World Series), an accomplished physician, and president of the American League, Brown is considered to have few equals in the history of major league baseball.

 Brown was a contestant on the game show To Tell The Truth on March 26, 1957.

 Brown's wife of more than 60 years, Sara, died on March 26, 2012.
 They were married in October 1951, shortly after the 1951 World Series.
 The Browns made a striking couple for decades.
 During his final Old-Timers’ Day visit in 2019, Brown recalled their dating days and remembered giving his future wife advice on how she should describe him to her parents.
 “Tell your mother that I’m in medical school, studying to be a cardiologist,” he said.
 “Tell your dad that I play third base for the Yankees.”

 Brown died on March 25, 2021, at his home in Fort Worth, Texas.
 He was 96, and was the last living member of the Yankees team that won the 1947 World Series.
 He was also the last surviving member of the Yankees teams that won the World Series in 1949, 1950, and 1951.
-There are no living players who played on an earlier World Series-winning team.
+His good friend, Eddie Robinson, was the last surviving member of the 1948 Cleveland Indians World Series-winning team.
+There are no living players who played on an earlier World Series-winning teams.